 The Best Day Trips from Nice, France

-Only a 35-minute drive from Nice, you will find Cannes.
-An iconic city known for their Film Festival where celebrities gather each year on the stunning red carpet steps of the city.
+Only a 35-minute drive or train ride from Nice, you will find Cannes.
+An iconic city is known for its Film Festival where celebrities gather each year on the stunning red carpet steps of the city.

-It is also quite a luxurious city, not only in fashion and shopping, but also with food.
+It is also quite a luxurious city, not only in fashion and shopping but also with its food and restaurants.

-There are many Michelin rated restaurants in Cannes.
-All of which are worth trying if you want a high-end Mediterranean Cuisine to remember for years to come.
+There are many Michelin-rated restaurants in Cannes.
+All of these are worth trying if you want a high-end Mediterranean Cuisine to remember for years to come.

 The city is split into two sections.
 Le Suquet is the old historic part of town and La Croisette which is the newer and more modern side of town.